 Next weekend it’s the changing of the clocks; the time to feel virtuous by getting outside and enjoying the extra hour of evening sunshine.
 OH, WAIT...you’ve got children.

-Well in that case, it’s that twice yearly joke again; when there’s an extra little twist in the on-going saga of sleep deprivation and torture.
+Well, in that case, it’s that twice yearly joke again; when there’s an extra little twist in the on-going saga of sleep deprivation and torture.

 Fortunately, a bit of pre-planning can go along way in making sure the changing of the clocks doesn’t affect your little one’s sleep routine too much.
-And this spring there’s some good news (and a little bit of bad news).
-Because the dawn of British Summer Time falls on the same weekend as Easter, the bank holidays give you a bit more time to adjust.

-In spring, Daylight Saving Time starts and the clocks ’spring forward’ - so if your baby or toddler normally wakes at 6.30am and goes to bed at 7pm the chances are that this Sunday they will wake at 7.30am and be ready for bed at 8pm.
+In spring, Daylight Saving Time starts and the clocks ’spring forward’ - so if your baby or toddler normally wakes at 6.30am and goes to bed at 7 pm the chances are that this Sunday they will wake at 7.30am and be ready for bed at 8 pm.
 So what exactly can you do to minimise the impact?

-- Instead of waiting until Sunday and then expecting your child to move everything by an hour, move your whole routine forward by ten minutes each day.
+Instead of waiting until Sunday and then expecting your child to move everything by an hour, move your whole routine forward by ten minutes each day.
 (If you have a really awful sleeper, move it every two days).

-- Don’t just change bedtime.
+Don’t just change bedtime.
 Every other part of your routine - naps, meals and snacks - also need to be adjusted by ten minutes each day.